AI/IA

 Colorado was the first state to pass comprehensive AI legislation (signed May 2024):

-• Modeled partly on the EU AI Act's risk-based approach
+• Modeled on the EU AI Act's risk-based approach

-• Covers "high-risk" AI systems used in consequential decisions (employment, housing, credit, education, healthcare)
+• Covered "high-risk" AI systems in consequential decisions (employment, housing, credit, education, healthcare)

-• Requires: impact assessments, anti-discrimination safeguards, consumer notices, developer documentation
+• Required: impact assessments, anti-discrimination duty of care, risk management programs, consumer notices, developer documentation

 Policy and Regulatory Frameworks